This Is What Whales Are Betting On Exxon Mobil - Benzinga

 What The Experts Say On Exxon Mobil:

-- Citigroup has decided to maintain their Neutral rating on Exxon Mobil, which currently sits at a price target of $90.
+- Credit Suisse has decided to maintain their Neutral rating on Exxon Mobil, which currently sits at a price target of $115.

 - Barclays has decided to maintain their Overweight rating on Exxon Mobil, which currently sits at a price target of $111.